marionlamoureux/cml-2023/README.md

 * **Kernel** : Python 3
 * **Schedule** : Manual
 * **Engine Profile** : 1 vCPU / 2 GiB

 The rest can be left as is.
 Once the job has been created, click **Run** to start a manual run for that job.

-***2. Experiments***
+#### 2. Experiments

 The other option is running an **[Experiment](https://docs.cloudera.com/machine-learning/cloud/experiments/topics/ml-running-an-experiment.html)**.
 Experiments run immediately and are used for testing different parameters in a model training process.
 In this instance it would be use for hyperparameter optimisation.
-To run an experiment, from the Project window click Experiments > Run Experiment with the following settings.
+To run an experiment, from the Project window click _Experiments
+> Run Experiment_ with the following settings:
 * **Script** : 4_train_models.py
-* **Arguments** : 5 lbfgs 100 _(these the cv, solver and max_iter parameters to be passed to
+* **Arguments** : 5 lbfgs 100 _(these are the cv, solver and max_iter
-LogisticRegressionCV() function)
+parameters to be passed to LogisticRegressionCV() function)_
 * **Kernel** : Python 3
 * **Engine Profile** : 1 vCPU / 2 GiB

 Click **Start Run** and the expriment will be sheduled to build and run.
 Once the Run is completed you can view the outputs that are tracked with the experiment using the `cdsw.track_metrics` function.
-It's worth reading through the code to get a sense of what all is going on.
+Please read through the code to get a sense of the steps involved.

 ### 5 Serve Model
 The **[Models](https://docs.cloudera.com/machine-learning/cloud/models/topics/ml-creating-and-deploying-a-model.html)**
-is used top deploy a machine learning model into production for real-time prediction.
-To deploy the model trailed in the previous step, from  to the Project page, click **Models > New Model** and create a new model with the following details:
+is used to deploy a machine learning model into production for real-time prediction.
+To deploy the model trailed in the previous step, from the Project page, click **Models > New Model** and create a new model with the following details:

 * **Name**: Explainer